budimanfajarf/web/content/about.md

 Hi!
 My name is Budiman Fajar Firdaus, I'm a web developer from Bandung, Indonesia :)

-I've been 5 years in IT stuff and have been focused on web development for 3 years.
+I've been 5 years in IT stuff and have been focused on the web development for the last 3 years.
 I love to code, and more prefer to code in the backend, but I can do frontend too.

-Here my experience in some languages and frameworks, both in backend and frontend: [PHP](https://www.php.net/ "PHP"), [Laravel](https://laravel.com/ "Laravel"), [CodeIgniter](https://codeigniter.com/ "CodeIgniter"), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript "JavaScript"), [Node.js](https://nodejs.org/ "Node.js"), [Express.js](http://expressjs.com/ "Express.js"), [Vue.js](https://vuejs.org/ "Vue.js"), [Hugo](https://gohugo.io "Hugo").
+Here my experience in some languages and frameworks, both on the backend and frontend: [Laravel](https://laravel.com/ "Laravel"), [PHP](https://www.php.net/ "PHP"), [Node.js](https://nodejs.org/ "Node.js"), [Express.js](http://expressjs.com/ "Express.js"), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript "JavaScript"), [Vue.js](https://vuejs.org/ "Vue.js"), [CodeIgniter](https://codeigniter.com/ "CodeIgniter"), [Hugo](https://gohugo.io "Hugo").

+Take a look of my [💻Portfolio](/dev/ "Budiman's Portfolio") and my [🗒️Resume](https://drive.google.com/file/d/1WRaVoQDYyalb_EQYg--ddVMND3uhL3M8/view?usp=sharing "Budiman's Resume") :)

 ## ✍️ Blog